 More information can be found at http://bphc.hrsa.gov/ftca/freeclinics/.

 This program has saved free clinics hundreds of thousands of dollars since its inception and is a great opportunity for free clinics.
 The Free Clinics FTCA Program is administered by the Bureau of Primary Health Care (BPHC) at the Health Resources and Services Administration (HRSA).
 We have partnered with BPHC and the FTCA program to provide technical assistance to those currently deemed or researching the process.
-While we will answer as many questions as we can, the NAFC recommends you contact April Fields at BPHC.
+While we will answer as many questions as we can, the NAFC recommends you contact the BPHC Helpline directly for assistance.